ElijahCuff/Technology-Induced-Schizophrenia/README.md

 # Technology Induced & Enhanced Schizophrenia.
 > A Cyber Security Education Initiative.
+( This information is provided for protection, not for attack case scenarios )

 ### V2K ( Voice to Skull )
 - Ultrasound Voice Transmission to Inner Ear Bones has proven effective at transmitting voice to the skull ( V2K ) at an average of 19500Hz